Funding study abroad

-Through the Hamburglobal scholarship program, Universität Hamburg provides support to students who want to work, study, or learn languages abroad.
+Through the Hamburglobal scholarship program, Universität Hamburg supports students who want to work, study, or learn languages abroad.
 It provides partial scholarships and travel subsidies througout the world.

 Information about stays in Ukraine / the Russian Federation